Try Doing Something New Every Day For 30 Days Challenge

 A: Refer back to the list of 50 ideas.
 Or do something familiar differently.

-Q: Is this challenge expensive?
+Q: Is this challenge for 30 days expensive?

 A: It doesn’t have to be.
 Many untried experiences are free or low-cost.